mdiachuk/kma-systems-design-practice-1/README.md

-# How to start application
+# How to run application

 Requires Python 3.8.0